Expert Advice On Improving Your Home

 When picking an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 The CSLB considers HVAC contractors to be specialty contractors.
 All contractors are required to have four years of experience and to be bonded.
 Contractors with employees must also meet insurance requirements.
-Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can aid your decision as well.
+Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision as well.
 Choose a company with stellar reviews and reports of positive customer experiences.

 Understand Work Details

 Always make sure you understand the details of any project.
 When HVAC repairs are required, your provider should list which parts need replacement and why.
 Confirm that your technician will clean and test your system after repairs are finished to ensure that it’s working properly.
 When replacing your HVAC, request that the company explain the new features, model, brand, estimated installation time, and energy efficiency.
-Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.

 Compare Warranties